October 3, 2019

 Matthew Piers is a shareholder and the president of Hughes Socol Piers Resnick & Dym, Ltd., as well as a member of the firm’s Management Committee.
-He joined the firm now known as HSPRD in 1989.
-He is a nationally recognized trial attorney, with a practice concentrated on complex litigation matters.
-He has over 40 years of experience in commercial, tort, and class action litigation in a broad array of federal and state courts around the country.
-For plaintiffs, he has obtained many multi-million dollar verdicts and settlements.
-For defendants, he has successfully handled claims involving hundreds of millions of dollars.
+He is an internationally recognized trial and appellate attorney, with a practice concentrated on complex litigation matters.
+He has over 40 years of experience in complex and class action litigation in a broad array of federal and state courts around the country.
+For plaintiffs, he has obtained hundreds of millions of dollars in verdicts and settlements including single case amounts exceeding $200 million.
+He has also successfully defended litigation involving claims for hundreds of millions of dollars.

 University of Chicago Law School (J.D.
 1974)